Brookke/Lorem-Ipsum-4/README.md

-# Lorem Ipsum
+# JAAPAN
-Visit out website at http://www.lihq.me, or read the documentation at http://docs.lihq.me
+Visit out website at http://jaapan.alexcummins.uk, or read the documentation at http://jaapan.alexcummins.uk/javadoc

 ## Get started
 ### What you need